saucelabs/sauce-docs/docs/dev/error-messages.md

 * You're starting the `app` capability with `storage:filename`.
 There shouldn't be a leading `http`.
 * You're using the exact name you provided via the rest API, not the original filename.
 For example, if you uploaded a file named `my_app.apk` to `https://saucelabs.com/rest/v1/storage/YOUR_USERNAME/new_app_name.apk`, your file is available as `storage:filename=new_app_name.apk`.

+### “Unable to find device within 900000ms”

+**Description**

+This timeout is most frequently caused when you include a specific device in your test case.
+When you mandate a specific device to run the test on and that device isn’t available within 90 seconds, the test case will time out.

+**Cause(s)**

+Our public device pool is available to all subscribed Sauce users and (as you might imagine), some devices are more popular than others.
+We have over 280 device configurations and thousands of devices hosted in our data centre but sometimes a test queue will build up on the most popular devices.

+**How to Resolve**

+To increase test pass rate (and decrease errors and failures), instead of passing a specific `deviceName`, try using the following methods;
+* When selecting devices from the public pool please use the `deviceName` to [select the device dynamically](https://docs.saucelabs.com/mobile-apps/supported-devices/#dynamic-device-allocation).
+This way you can specify the “type” of device (make, model, OS) instead of a specific device, increasing the likelihood of finding an appropriate available device for your test to execute on
+* Another way (if you are not looking for a specific Make and Model but for a specific OS version) would be to use the `platformVersion` [option in your appium capabilities](https://docs.saucelabs.com/dev/test-configuration-options/#platformversion) which will fetch you a device with this OS regardless of make and model.

 ## Web App Testing Only